Incarceration to College

 Graduates return to Incarceration to College as Alumni and help students understand the structures and behavoirs for becoming academically successful (Stages 1-3).

-“As institutions with the power to hold minors in detention, it is within our scope of responsibility to prepare them for collegiate establishments.”
+“As institutions with the power to hold minors in detention, it is within the scope of responsibility to prepare them for collegiate establishments.”

 -Shani Shay